d1820/docker-wordpress/README.md

 This repo handles creating a local running docker instance that can be used as a staging environment for changes to PRODUCTION.

+Why this repo?
+Cause this one actually works!! 😂

 ## Prepare for creating a staging site

 - In your production environment install the UpDraft plugin and create a backup of everything